-Iran uses its oil and gas reserves to geopolitically influence other countries in the Middle East, thereby assuming a leading role in the global energy business.
+Iran uses its oil and gas reserves to assume a leading role in the global energy business.

-Through various international collaborations in the Middle East, Iran is creating a considerable sphere of influence.
-Through such actions, Iran is exerting more and more influence on global energy markets.
+Through various international collaborations is exerting more and more influence on global energy markets.

-Iran’s future in terms of energy policy depends on Western sanctions and the civilian use of nuclear energy.
+Iran’s energy future also depends on the way Western sanctions are enforced and on Iran’s civilian use of nuclear power.